 How much does it cost to go backpacking in Australia?
-In this article, I’ll share my budget for a 3,5-week trip.
+What do you need to budget for travel, food, and a place to stay?
+These were my expenses for a 3,5-week trip.

 Money in Australia